ptr727/DWSpectrum-LSIO/README.md

 ### Compose Example

+A complex `macvlan` example specifying a custom MAC address.
-The YAML version must be set to "2.1" for `macvlan` networks, else you may encounter a `gateway is unexpected` error:
+The YAML version must be set to "2.1" for `macvlan` networks, else you may encounter a `gateway is unexpected` error.

 ```yaml
 version: "2.1"